Skip to content

 Diagnosis of Melanoma

-The most widely recognized indication of skin cancer is the change of your skin’s color or texture.
+The most widely recognized indication of skin cancer is a change in your skin’s color or texture.
 Look for anything new or different in your skin, especially in areas more commonly exposed to the sun.
-Using the ABCDE’s of Melanoma can help in the early detection of skin cancer.
-The ABCDE’s of melanoma are: asymmetry, border, color, diameter, and evolving.
+Using the ABCDEs of Melanoma can help in the early detection of skin cancer.
+The ABCDEs of melanoma are: asymmetry, border, color, diameter, and evolving.

 We recommend knowing and remembering where you have moles on your skin.
 It is common that melanoma appears in an existing mole or looks like a new mole.
+Melanoma can develop from moles that are present at birth, with larger moles having a higher risk for developing melanoma.
+Most melanomas are detected early and can be effectively treated, but melanoma can also develop on healthy skin and as unusual moles.
 When caught in the beginning and treated early, melanoma is often curable.

 Book an Appointment